OEmreTURAN/Adaptive-A-Star-and-NSGA-II-Framework-for-Multi-Goal-Navigation-of-Mobile-Robots/README.md

 ## Citation

-When using this repository, cite the associated article:
+If you use this repository, its source code, or its associated results in your research, please cite the associated article:

 **Turan O E, Misir O, and Ozden M 2026 Adaptive A*/NSGA-II Framework for Multi-Goal Navigation of Mobile Robots.
 Measurement Science and Technology**